itsdfish/RetirementPlanners.jl/docs/src/basic_example.md

 ## Run Simulation

-Now that we have specified the parameters of the simulation, we can use the function `simulate!` to generate retirement numbers and save them to the `Logger` object.
-As shown below, `simulate!` requires our `Model` object, `Logger` object, and the number of repetitions.
+Now that we have specified the parameters of the simulation, we can use the function `simulate!` to generate quantities of interest and save them to the `Logger` object.
+As shown below, `simulate!` requires our `Model` object, `Logger` object, and the number of repetitions, `n_reps`.

 ```@example basic
 simulate!(model, logger, n_reps)